erichards52/Master-Project/README.md

 #### Classification Scripts
 Classification can be run immediately utilising the custom database created during this project ("DBD").

 In order to run classification, CLARK must first generate a database of specific sized k-mers.
 Here, only the default size has been used (31-mers).
-The database is created by simply invoking the main CLARK classification command as follows (CLARK.exe is located in the exe subdirectory of the main CLARK folder):
+The database is created by simply invoking the main CLARK classification command as follows:

 ------------------------
 Without explanation: